Analysis: 12 numbers that mattered from Monday night’s win over the Vikings

 42 — Snaps for George Fant, all in his role as an extra lineman/tight end.
 It was the most he’s played this season other than when he had to start twice in place of Duane Brown at left tackle.
 Fant had 18, 17, 15 and 21 snaps the last four weeks.
 But with the Vikings playing a two-high safety look much of the night, basically daring the Seahawks to run, Seattle took what the Vikings gave them and went with the Fant package and ran it a season-high-tying 43 times.
 “They were playing us in a way that really allowed you to go after the running game,’’ Carroll said on his radio show Tuesday on ESPN 710 Seattle.

 4 — Catches for Josh Gordon in his three games with Seattle, with two for 20 yards — exactly one catch in each game for 10 yards — the past two weeks.
-Gordon played 27 snaps, or 36 percent, on par with the first two games, indicating maybe he’s settling into a role somewhat (though the use of the Fant also impacted receiver usage a little bit).
+Gordon played 27 snaps, or 36 percent, on par with the first two games, indicating maybe he’s settling into a role somewhat (though the use of Fant also impacted receiver usage a little bit).
 Carroll said on his radio show Tuesday morning that “the ball just hasn’t gone his way’’ yet.
 “There’s no reason, though.
 It should.’’

 29-5-1 — Seattle’s record in prime time since Carroll arrived in 2010.